radar/guides/gem-development.md

 ## Releasing the gem

+If we haven't already, we should commit all the files for our repository:

+    git add .
+    git commit -m "The beginnings of the foodie gem"

+This is because the `foodie.gemspec` file uses `git ls-files` to detect which files should be added to the gem when we release it.s

 The final step before releasing our gem is to give it a summary and description in the _foodie.gemspec_ file.

 To release the first version of our gem we can use the `rake release` command, providing we have committed everything.
 This command does a couple of things.
 First it builds the gem to the _pkg_ directory in preparation for a push to Rubygems.org.